MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/images.md

 ## Informative Images
 {: .divider }
 - Check that the image owns an <code>alt</code> attribute.
-- Ensure that the <code>alt</code> attribute is present is not empty.
+- Ensure that the <code>alt</code> attribute is present and is not empty.
 - Ensure that the alt attribute is present is not empty, such as <code>alt</code> or <code>alt=""</code>
 - The <code>alt</code> attribute value / description of the image should be accurate and succinct.
 The image alternative should not consist of information that duplicates nearby text content.